vuesence/vue-faq/docs/en/development/stores.md

 To understand what to put in a composable and what to put in a component (which may consist of several components), imagine that you change the component to another one - displaying your data in some other way.
 Ideally, the model (composite) should remain the same, you are only rewriting the component that has logic responsible for displaying it.

 At the same time, the logic (`Controller`) can be shared between the component and the composable.
-For example, validation of form data can happen in the component (checking that the field is populated), in the component using a third-party utility (checking that the password is "complex"), and in the compsable (checking that username is unique)
+For example, validation of form data can happen in the component (checking that the field is populated), in the component using a third-party utility (checking that the password is "complex"), and in the composable (checking that username is unique)

 :::